Engage the car in first gear (move the automatic transmission selector to the "P" position) and place wheel chocks under the front wheels.

 Raise the rear of the car and remove the corresponding wheel.

-Lift the sliding caliper upward.
+Lift the movable caliper upward.

-Removing the inner brake pad
+Remove the inner brake shoe.

-Removing the upper retaining spring from the brake shoe guide.
+Remove the upper retaining spring from the brake shoe guide.

-Removing the lower retaining spring.
+Remove the lower retaining spring.

 Check the ease of movement of the sliding caliper relative to the brake pad guide.